Otwiine/school-library-system/README.md

 ## ☁️ Get It For Your School

 You do not need to install anything.
-We host and manage the system for you.
+The system is managed and hosted for you.

 ### What You Get
 - Your school name and logo on the system